Asininite/ObsidianVault/Obsidian Vault/! Placement/! Data Structures/! PYQ May 2024.md

 Therefore, **b) Elevator** is the most likely intended answer if we are to choose the best among the given.

-*Self-correction: The question is about which results in *minimum* head movement.
-While SCAN/Elevator reduces it, Shortest Seek Time First (SSTF) is specifically designed to always pick the request with the minimum head movement from the current position.
-If SSTF were an option, it would be the answer.
-Since it's not, we look at the provided list.
-FCFS is often bad.
-SCAN and C-SCAN are better.
-SCAN (Elevator) services requests in one direction and then reverses.
-C-SCAN services in one direction and then jumps back to the beginning.
-Out of these, SCAN tends to have less overall arm movement than C-SCAN because C-SCAN has that large jump.
-However, for a given set of requests, it's complex.
-Some interpretations suggest LOOK/C-LOOK are best, which are variants of SCAN/C-SCAN.

-If the question is strictly about "minimum head movement", then one might argue that none achieve the *absolute* minimum that LOOK or SSTF might achieve in certain scenarios.

-Let's do a quick search for comparison.
-SSTF (Shortest Seek Time First) generally results in the minimum head movement because it always chooses the request closest to the current head position.
-However, SSTF is not an option here.
-Among FCFS, SCAN (Elevator), and C-SCAN:
-*   FCFS can result in a lot of head movement.
-*   SCAN (Elevator) moves the head from one end to the other, servicing requests in its path, and then reverses.
-*   C-SCAN also moves from one end to the other servicing requests, but on the return trip, it goes to the other end without servicing, then starts again.
-This offers more uniform wait times but can involve a long sweep without service.

-SCAN generally has less total head movement than C-SCAN because C-SCAN includes a full sweep back to the beginning without servicing requests, while SCAN reverses and services immediately.
-The LOOK and C-LOOK algorithms are optimizations of SCAN and C-SCAN where the head only travels as far as the last request in each direction, not necessarily to the physical end of the disk; these usually offer better performance in terms of head movement than their SCAN/C-SCAN counterparts.

-Given the choices, and recognizing that SSTF (the typical "minimum head movement" answer) is absent, **b) Elevator (SCAN)** is the most appropriate answer as it is designed to be more efficient in terms of head movement than FCFS and often results in less total movement than C-SCAN due to avoiding the unserviced return sweep to the start of the disk.

 ---

 ### Question 10: